Kimba fans

 2 in March 2004, and for the GameBoy Advance in December 2003.
 Both

-games have been released in the U.S. on 17th August
+games have been released in the U.S. on August 17,

-(Update: Dororo, another game based on Tezuka's
+Dororo, another game based on Tezuka's

 work of the same name was also released for

-the PlayStation 2, but a little later -
+the PlayStation 2, but a little later - in Japan on September 9, 2004, and in the U.S. under the title "Blood

 Will Tell" on

-the Astro Boy (and Dororo) game projects have been successfully launched,
+the Astro Boy and Dororo game projects have been successfully launched,

-Tezuka's works made by Sega.
-However, according to a rumor from May
+According to a rumor from May

-2003, Nintendo is not giving up, and it will again try to develop the
+2003, Nintendo tried to develop the

 the same crew that worked on the N64 version (Mr. Miyamoto's team of

-called Pax Softonica (パックス・ソフトニカ)
+called Pax Softonica (パックス ソフトニカ)

 for which is said that it previously developed several video games for

-Nintendo (some of these games are "Tennis", "Balloon
+Nintendo.
+Some of these games are: "Tennis", "Balloon

 Kid" and "Moguranya"/"Mole Mania" for the Nintendo

-GameBoy, "Donkey Kong" for the Super GameBoy and the "Hamtaro"
+GameBoy, "Donkey Kong" for the Super GameBoy, and the "Hamtaro"

-game series for the GameBoy Color and GameBoy Advance).
+game series for the GameBoy Color and GameBoy Advance.
 Pax Softonica

 was established in Yokohama in 1983 and was developing games for microcomputers